 “I’m not angry with you at all—what gave you that idea?”

 “Screaming at me to ‘shut up’ and ‘you can’t tell anyone shit’ doesn’t sound particularly neutral to me.”
-She sighs, posture loosening up ever so slightly.
+She sighs, posture loosening up ever so slightly, dramatically lifting her hand to her pale face.

 “I know…nothing is going to happen to it, Moony.
 I’m not going to leave you alone.”
 I pause, realizing something.
 “Do you…always watch me, when we’re not together?”